bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 Simple as that :)

-To download the entire sample plugin, visit here: [Example Plugin](https://github.com/joomlatools/developer.joomlatools.com/tree/master/resources/code/docman/example-plugin/)
+To get the sample plugin, visit here: [Example Plugin](https://github.com/joomlatools/docman-example/).
+You can download it or even install it with Composer.

 ## In Closing